-Waverley's arrangements for the corporate review of existing assets are contained in the Property Investment Strategy and the Housing Revenue Account Asset Management Strategy. provide frameworks for These the operational work of asset management and the aims and objectives and the current property portfolio and the plan of asset management including acquisitions, maintenance requirements and planned disposals.

-The land and building assets are contained in the Property Terrier.
-These assets, together with Waverley's other assets, are held in the Asset Register which is maintained and updated on a regular basis.
+Waverley's arrangements for the corporate review of existing assets are Strategic contained in the Asset Management Plans and the Housing Revenue Account Asset Management Strategy.
+These provide frameworks for the operational work of asset management and the aims and objectives and the current property portfolio and the plan of asset management including acquisitions, These assets, together with Waverley's other assets, are held in the Asset Register which is maintained and updated on a regular basis.

-2.8.1 Commercial Investment
+2.8.1 Property Investment

-These are investments made outside the normal treasury management activity and are taken with the aim of making a financial surplus for Waverley.
+These are investments made outside the normal treasury management activity and are taken with the aim of supporting corporate priorities through property investment.

-The detail is contained in the Property Investment strategy which documents the Waverley's requirements for:
+The detail is contained in the Property Investment Strategy which documents the elements of the Investment Strategy: